nbfc-linux/nbfc-linux/README.md

 **Specifying Temperature Sources**

-You can specify temperature sources either by sensor name (which may result in multiple temperature sources) or by providing a file path pointing to a temp\*\_input file.
+You can specify temperature sources either by a
-Alternatively, you can provide a command; its output will be treated as a temperature value.
-For specifying a command, prefix the sensor name with `$`.
+- *sensor name* (which may result in multiple temperature sources)
+- *temperature file*: A file containing the temperature (usually named `temp*_input`)
+- *shell command*: A command whose output is used as temperature (the command has to be prefixed by `$`)
+- *sensor group*:
+  - *@CPU*: Uses all sensors named "coretemp", "k10temp" or "zenpower"
+  - *@GPU*: Uses all sensors named "amdgpu", "nvidia", "nouveau" or "radeon"

 **Example Configuration**